strahinjapopovic/intercom-wizins/README.md

 <a id="description-info"></a>
 ## Description Info

-### Intercom Wizard Installer (ICWI) or intercom-wizins repo application is build as client-server architecture that uses two layers, Apollo Server and Apollo Client layers with GraphQL as a single proxy API endpoint.
+Intercom Wizard Installer or intercom-wizins repo application is build as a client-server architecture that uses Apollo Server as a comprehensive GraphQL Server/ Client configuration engine formed of two layers server/ and client/ while using GraphQL as a single proxy API endpoint.

-### `Client` directory includes all the contents of basic template react-vite files and folders (`public/`, `src/`, `index.html`, `.eslintrc.cjs`, `vite.config.js`) that are pre-defined or built in after terminal command run `~/app/client> npm run build` taking actions script at `app/client/package.json.
+`Client` layer uses queries and mutations and performs all GraphQL transactions at proxy level localhost:3001 while server normaly operates at oprt localhost:3000.
+Directory client/ includes all the contents of basic template react-vite files and folders (public/, src/, index.html, .eslintrc.cjs, vite.config.js) that are pre-defined or built in after terminal command run ~/app/client> npm run build taking actions script at app/client/package.json.
+Queries and mutations are part of utilities at client layer but execution ocurred at server level and sending back to client at single API endpoint actual GraphQL proxy gateway.
+See file tree below (Grouping by file type approach is used).

 ```bash
 intercom-wizins/